 Immaculate Kizido Namukasa |

 I am an employee of the Faculty of Education at Western University, where I am an associate dean and an associate professor.
 I have been a University Teaching Fellow researching the integration of technologies and hands-on activities in teaching.
 I am originally a secondary school teacher by profession who enjoyed teaching.
 My research and teaching at the university has focused on mathematics and other integrated science and technology areas.
 During the pandemic, this work introduced me to thinking more about teaching in ways that show both deep care for the content and care for the learners, pedagogies of care.
 While working at Western, I have served on numerous committees as well as volunteering in schools and in the community.
 I have also visited elementary schools in the role of a human library, who alongside others visits and answers questions, showcasing African cultures.
 In addition, I have served on a leadership board of a community organization, African Canadian Federation of London and Area, ACFOLA and have volunteered with a free tutoring program based at LUSO Community Services.
 I am a mother of 3 school-aged children.
 Outside my family life, I am most proud of my teaching, research and volunteer work; the latter has taken me to many classrooms where I have enjoyed interacting with students of all ages and their teachers.
 Because of my interest in individuals and groups of people living on the margins of society, who often find learning in schools and post-secondary institutions less accessible, I am currently part of three Equity, Diversity, and Inclusion projects at Western, and in collaboration with Ontario Tech University.
 As a person who emigrated to Canada when I was already an adult, and who is now raising 3 children in Ontario, I am so thankful for the anti-racism/equity work being offered within our school communities.
 I highly respect teachers, colleagues, authors, leaders, consultants, students and professionals in schools and other educational contexts who have been doing this important work for many years, especially when it was extremely difficult.
-This work needs to continue to be done, by both those in power who are allies to those on the margins and those who do this work in search of equitable practices in all sectors of society. |
+This work needs to continue to be done, by both those in power who are allies to those on the margins and those who do this work in search of equitable practices in all sectors of society.

 Anthony Friday |

 I have had the pleasure to have worked for the Thames Valley District School Board for the past 20 years.
 My current role is Vice-Principal at Eagle Heights Public School.
 I am from Afro-Caribbean descent and have a passion for anti-racism and equity work.
 I am most proud of the partnerships that I have built with fellow educators, community members and our parent community in advocating for our students and to ensure that our students have the best possible environment to thrive in.
 The commitment to anti-racism and equity work within our school communities is of the utmost importance.
 Fostering a safe and inclusive school environment where everyone feels welcomed, represented, and has a voice is essential in creating an inclusive school culture; a school culture where all students and staff are positioned to experience success, learn, and thrive.
 Inclusiveness in education and the pursuit of lifelong learning are fundamental commitments that we must all strive for.
-Our Diversity is one of our greatest strengths. |
+Our Diversity is one of our greatest strengths |

 Other Noteworthy Black Canadians

-TVDSB Educators: View the Black History Month Resource Guide
+TVDSB Educators: View the Black History Resource Guide

 Contact Us